gln7/about/README.md

-Years of experience in C/C++ vulnerability research and fuzzing.
+Years of experience in C/C++ source code reviews and fuzzing.